 Some violent offenses fall under federal jurisdiction, especially when firearms, organized crime, or interstate activity are involved.
 These include:

-Weapons Charges: Illegal firearm possession, trafficking, or use of a firearm in a crime
+- Weapons Charges: Illegal firearm possession, trafficking, or use of a firearm in a crime

-Robbery: Bank robbery, armed robbery, and carjacking with federal implications
+- Robbery: Bank robbery, armed robbery, and carjacking with federal implications

-Kidnapping: Cases involving multiple states or victims under federal protection
+- Kidnapping: Cases involving multiple states or victims under federal protection

-Homicide: Murder charges that involve federal law, such as killing a federal officer
+- Homicide: Murder charges that involve federal law, such as killing a federal officer

 Federal violent crime convictions often lead to life sentences or capital punishment, requiring a highly strategic defense.

-Cybercrime and Internet Offenses
+Cybercrime and Computer Offenses

-Technology-related offenses fall under federal law when they involve multiple states, government systems, or national security concerns.
+Computer crimes and technology-related offenses fall under federal law when they involve multiple states, government systems, or national security concerns.
 These cases include:

 - Identity Theft: Stealing personal information for financial gain